-Toxins turning up in dozens of public water systems
+Calls for action on toxics White House called “PR nightmare”

 While EPA considers its next step, states are taking action to tackle PFAS contamination on their own.

 In Delaware, National Guard troops handed out water after high levels of PFAS were found in a town’s water supply.
-Michigan last month ordered residents of two towns to stop drinking or cooking with their water, after PFAS was found at 20 times the EPA’s 2016 advisory level.
+Michigan last month ordered residents of two towns to stop drinking or cooking with their water, after PFAS were found at 20 times the EPA’s 2016 advisory level.
 In New Jersey, officials urged fishermen to eat some kinds of fish no more than once a year because of PFAS contamination.

 Washington became the first state to ban any firefighting foam with the compound.